Fringe accountability for general use funds

 - Unit-initiated changes in categories from low cost fringe to higher cost fringe

-- Increase in KPERS enrolment
+- Increase in KPERS enrollment

 - GTA or Student Hourly to either University Support Staff or Unclassified